miarond/DNA_Center_API_Use_Cases/Security Advisories/README.md

 which returns all the details about each Advisory, with the addition of affected device information being added to the JSON data for each Advisory.

-You can choose between three file output formats: JSON, CSV, or Excel  Each file will be saved in the current working directory with an appropriate name that includes the current date/time stamp.
+You can choose between three file output formats: JSON, CSV, or Excel.
+Each file will be saved in the current working directory with an appropriate name that includes the current date/time stamp.

 For information on the available command line options, run the following command (or similar):